 - Maintaining current contact information (address, local/cell, and permanent phone numbers) in the Raiderlink Student Information System.

-- Cooperating and communicating with the university by reading and responding to all official
+- Cooperating and communicating with the university by reading and responding to all official communications.

 - Reading and acting in accordance with official university documents related to institutional procedures, degree program requirements, standards of academic progress, and the code of student conduct.